brendt/stitcher.io/src/content/book/03-actions.md

 Before looking at their use, we need to discuss how actions are structured.
 For starters, they live in the domain.

-Secondly, they are simple classes without any abstractions or interfaces.
+Second, they are simple classes without any abstractions or interfaces.
 An action is a class that takes input, does something, and gives output.
 That's why an action should only have one public method, and sometimes a constructor.

-As a convention our projects, we decided to suffix all of our classes.
-For sure `CreateInvoice` sounds nice, but as soon as you're dealing with several hundreds, if not thousands of classes, you'll want to make sure that no naming collisions can occur.
+As a convention in our projects, we decided to suffix all of our classes.
+For sure `CreateInvoice` sounds nice, but as soon as you're dealing with several hundred or thousands of classes you'll want to make sure that no naming collisions can occur.
 That's why we prefer `CreateInvoiceAction` as a name.

 Evidently this means that class names become longer.
-The reality is that if you're working on larger projects, can't get around choosing longer names to make sure no confusion is possible.
+The reality is that if you're working on larger projects, you can't avoid choosing longer names to make sure no confusion is possible.
 Here's an extreme example from one of our projects, I'm not kidding: `CreateOrUpdateHabitantContractUnitPackageAction`.

 We hated this name at first.
 We desperately tried to come up with a shorter one.
 In the end though, we had to admit that clarity of what a class is about is the most important.
 Our IDE's autocompletion will take care of the inconvenience of the long names anyways.